• Skip to main content

 Allow this spread to set out for at least two hours before serving so it will soften and come to room temperature.

-To freeze, place in an airtight container and freeze up to a month.
+To freeze, place in an airtight container for up to a month.
 Before serving, let it thaw in the refrigerator overnight and set it on the counter for at least two hours to come to room temperature.

 You can leave out the cream sherry altogether or substitute brandy or cognac.